 American appliances run on 110 volts, while European appliances are 220 volts.
-Newer travel accessories and electronic gadgets are "dual voltage," which means they work on both American and European current.
 If you see a range of voltages printed on the item or its plug (such as "110–220"), you're OK in Europe.
 Some older appliances have a voltage switch marked 110 (US) and 220 (Europe) — switch it to 220 as you pack.

 Some budget hotel rooms have only one electrical outlet, occupied by the lamp.
-Hardware stores in Europe sell cheap three-way plug adapters that let you keep the lamp on and your camera battery and smartphone charged.
+Hardware stores in Europe sell cheap three-way plug adapters that let you keep the lamp on while you charge your camera battery and smartphone.